marborkowska/Zalety-i-wady-dokumentacji-Confluence-Jira-MadCapFlare/index.md

 - After hovering the mouse over the title, a short section summary is displayed.

 ![podsumowanie](Jira_screen7.png)
-- All contents are grouped in only few main sections, which makes the user not overwhemed by too much information.
+- All contents are grouped in only few main sections, as a result of which the user is not overwhemed by too much information.
 - On top of each page there is a category tree.
 - On the left you can click on ![trzy kreski](Jira_screen3.png) and a context menu will be displayed.
 - In particular sections on the right there are cross-reference links.